tranquochuy645/spotify-web-api-consumer/README.md

 ===========================

 A pure client-side React application that integrates with the Spotify Web API to provide a range of popular functionalities

-This app use Authorization code PKCE flow provided by Spotify service which does not require a server or the risk of exposing your client secret key on the client app to handle the authorization step
+This app use Authorization code PKCE flow which is designed for client-side applications and enhances security by using a code challenge and verifier.
+It mitigates the risks associated with storing client secrets on the client-side.
+Learn more about the [PKCE Authorization Flow](https://tools.ietf.org/html/rfc7636).

 Prerequisites
 -------------